-External Assessments Controlled Assessment and Practical skills Year 11 Summer 2021 Year 12 Summer 2022 Practical Skill 5 Unit 1: 35% Unit 2 : 40% Unit 3 : Booklet A 7.5% 75 minute external written examination sat in May of Year 11 90 minute external written examination sat in June of Year 12 In Term 2 of Year 12 pupils of practical tasks based on, but to, nine prescribed practical over two years.
-Externally set and marked. t not identical Unit 3 : Booklet B 17.5% 60 minute external Practical written examination.
-(Year •
+External Assessments Controlled Assessment and Practical skills Year 11 Summer 2022 Year 12 Summer 2023 Practical Skills Unit 1: 35% Unit 2 : 40% Unit 3 : Booklet A 7.5% 75 minute external written examination sat in May of Year 1190 minute external written examination sat in June of Year 12 In Term 2 of Year 12 pupils carry out two practical tasks based on, but not identical to, nine prescribed practicals carried out over two years.
+Externally set and marked.
+Unit 3 : Booklet B 17.5% 60 minute external Practical Skills theory written examination.
+(Year 12 Term 3)